-chapter and on the LETGS Observer Information web page are based on this default extraction region.
+chapter and on the http://cxc.harvard.edu/cal/Letg/ are based on this default extraction region.
 CIAO permits adjustment of the bow-tie parameters by the user, but the user should be aware that such changes can alter the effective extraction efficiency.